Privacy

 The third-party services we use are operated from a small set of jurisdictions, primarily the United States and the European Union.
 Where personal information is transferred to one of those providers, we rely on the corresponding mechanism that the provider itself maintains:

-• US-based providers (Vercel, Cloudflare, Sentry, Upstash, Deepgram, GitHub) — participate in the EU-U.S. Data Privacy Framework and its UK Extension, and offer Standard Contractual Clauses through their published Data Processing Agreements.
+- US-based providers (Vercel, Cloudflare, Sentry, Upstash, OpenAI, GitHub, Microsoft) — rely on the transfer mechanism each provider maintains: participation in the EU-U.S. Data Privacy Framework and its UK Extension where applicable, and/or Standard Contractual Clauses through their published Data Processing Agreements.

+OpenAI and GitHub receive data only when you explicitly enable voice input or the GitHub integration, and in those flows they receive it directly from your machine under your own credentials.
 For purposes of POPIA Section 72, we rely on the published privacy commitments and DPAs of these providers, all of which afford a level of protection that is substantially similar to POPIA's principles.
-Because the data we hand off is minimal (an email address for the newsletter, an anonymous search query, an opt-in scrubbed crash report) the practical risk surface of these transfers is small.
+Because the data Daintree itself hands off is minimal (an email address for the newsletter, an anonymous search query, an opt-in scrubbed error report) the practical risk surface of these transfers is small.

 Security

 The Daintree desktop app's security model — Electron sandboxing, IPC validation, code signing, telemetry scrubbing, and so on — is documented in detail on the Trust & Security page and in the security reference.
+Locally stored credentials live in a config file with owner-only permissions (0o600 on macOS and Linux) and are not placed in the OS keychain; native crash dumps are written locally and never uploaded.
 The website itself is a static SvelteKit deployment with HTTPS enforced; the only secret it handles is a server-side MailerLite API key, kept in environment variables and never exposed to the browser.

 Changes to this policy